Alex Revell: Stevenage

 Revell joined League Two side Stevenage on a free transfer on 30 January 2018, signing an 18-month contract with the Hertfordshire club.
 He made his Stevenage debut in the club's 3–2 away defeat at Accrington Stanley on 3 February 2018, playing the whole match.
 In only his third appearance, Revell received a straight red card for a challenge on Isaiah Osbourne in an eventual 3–1 away loss to Forest Green Rovers.
 Consequently, he was suspended for the club's next three matches, returning to the first-team over a month after his dismissal.
 Revell scored his first goals for Stevenage in the club's comprehensive 4–1 win over rivals Barnet at Broadhall Way on 2 April 2018, netting twice in the second-half.
 This was to serve as the catalyst for a strong end to the season for Revell; scoring Stevenage's solitary goal in a 3–1 away loss at Coventry City, before scoring a hat-trick in a 3–1 win over Exeter City on 28 April 2018.
 It was Revell's first hat-trick in over ten years.
 Revell announced his retirement on 4 July 2019.
-He than later accepted a coaching role with Stevenage as the club's under-18s manager in September 2019 following the sacking of Dino Maamria.
+He later accepted a coaching role with Stevenage as the club's under-18s manager in September 2019 following the sacking of Dino Maamria.
 On 4 January 2020 Stevenage announced that Revell would retain his coaching duties but was coming out of retirement to aid the first team squad in their relegation battle.